edamametechnologies/edamame_posture_cli/README.md

 TIMEOUT: Timeout in seconds (optional, defaults to 600 seconds if not provided)

+### capture
+Captures network traffic for a specified duration and formats it as a log.

+Syntax: edamame_posture capture [SECONDS] [ZEEK_FORMAT]

+SECONDS: Duration in seconds (optional, defaults to 600 seconds if not provided)

+ZEEK_FORMAT: Format the output as Zeek log (optional, defaults to false if not provided)

 ### get-core-info
 Fetches core information of the device.